Negative Ties Highlight Hidden Extremes in Social Media Polarization: Methods

 \subsection{Creating networks from data}

-In the previous section, we describe how we used the text corpus composed of short textual descriptions of each news story to divide these texts into macro-topics.
+In the previous section, we described how we used the text corpus composed of short textual descriptions of each news story to divide these texts into macro-topics.
 Here, we seek to explore the interactions between users and stories.
-Consequently, we construct two networks from our dataset: a network of \textit{user-user} interactions and a network of interactions between \textit{users and news outlets}.
+Consequently, we construct two networks from our dataset: a network of \textit{user-to-user} interactions and a network of interactions between \textit{users and news outlets}.

 In the first case, we consider a network \( G = (U, E) \), where \( U \) is the set of users, and \( E \) is the set of edges.
 The network can be represented with an adjacency matrix \( A \) of dimension \( N \times N \) (\( N \) is the number of users), where each entry $A_{i,j}$ is the sum of the signed votes of the user \( i \) to the comments of the user \( j \) and the signed votes of the user \( j \) to the comments of the user \( i \).
-As a result, the network we construct is un-directed, and the adjacency matrix \( A \) is symmetric.
-If there is no interaction between the two users, or if there are the same number of positive and negative interactions, \( A_{i,j} = 0 \).
+As a result, the network we construct is undirected, and the adjacency matrix \( A \) is symmetric.
+If there is no interaction between the two users, or if there are the same number of positive and negative interactions, \( A_{i,j} = 0 \)~\footnote{We assume that the absence of interaction is comparable to a null sum of interactions (number of positive votes equal to the number of negative votes), motivated by a low number of such ``neutral'' interactions, as they entail only 0.74 \% of the dataset.}.
 The weight is bounded between \( [-n_{ij}, +n_{ij}] \), where \( n_{ij} \) is the number of interactions between \( i \) and \( j \).
 Specifically, \( A_{i,j} = -n_{ij} \) in case there are only negative votes between the two users, and \( A_{i,j} = +n_{ij} \) if there are only positive votes.
 We only consider ``active'' users who cast more than 10 votes during the period studied.
 This is a one-mode (unipartite) network, as all the nodes are of the same type (users).

 In the second case, we consider a two-mode (bipartite) network \( B = (V, E') \), where \( V \) is the set of nodes, and \( E' \) is the set of edges.
 In this case, nodes are of two types, users and news outlets, that form two disjoint sets, which we label \( U \) and \( O \) to represent users and news outlets.
 The edges connect nodes from one subset to the other only, i.e., \( E' \subseteq U \times O \).
 We can represent this network with an adjacency matrix that has the shape